Amisha328/NodeJS-weCare/README.md

 ![image](https://github.com/Amisha328/NodeJS-weCare/assets/58816552/248675b0-42ca-4103-9471-2c04e6d4b2b3)

 ### **Note:**

+Software Requirement:

+1) MongoDB
+2) Postman
+3) Node JS
+4) Visual Studio Code

+Steps to run a Node JS application in VS Code:

+* Open Your Node.js Project.
+* Install Dependencies using `npm i`
+* Run your Node.js Application using `node app.js`
+* Run the MongoDB server using `mongod`
-We are using the Postman application to hit the API endpoints.
+* We are using the Postman application to hit the API endpoints.